prakharverma3/AI-Powered-Medical-Imaging-Assistant/README.md

 ---

-# **12. Credits**
+# **17. Credits**

-This project aggregates work from:

-* Research documentation (Chapter 1–6)
-* Model training notebooks
-* Preprocessing and enhancement experiments
-* EfficientNet-B4 classification module
-* Gradio web interface implementation

-All development, experimentation, and system integration was performed as part of a comprehensive academic/engineering project.
+* All system design, model training, experimentation, and software integration were performed as part of a comprehensive academic major project.

 ---

-# **14. License**
+# **18. License**

-Choose your preferred license (MIT recommended for open-source academic projects).
+MIT License recommended for open-source academic work.

+---

+Just tell me!